by: Holly Ridgeway

 Building muscle tone through resistance training is about the most efficient way to shed unwanted pounds.
-Add cardio and you're buff!
 Here's how it works.

 Contrary to popular belief, it's hard to target muscle tone in a specific area by concentrating on particular muscle groups, or so-called "spot training."
 The misconception is that you can increase muscle tone and lose weight in one body region only — for instance, your upper legs or the backs of your arms — by simply targeting those areas when lifting weights.

 But, in fact, fat is lost unevenly throughout the body depending upon your genetic makeup.
-If you have your grandma’s pear shape, you'll likely lose the bat wings before the thunder thighs.
+If you have your grandma’s pear shape, you'll likely lose upper body weight first.
 Alternately, if you inherited your mother's apple figure, you're more apt to lose the lower body fat before the upper.

 First, you can burn just as many calories while working to increase muscle tone as you would on a bike or the elliptical.
 This is particularly the case with circuit training, where you are performing exercises back-to-back with minimal rest.
 The burn is especially strong if you use free weights, as opposed to machines.
 Not only will you have to stabilize yourself, but you'll have to perform many exercises while standing, which burns more calories than sitting.
 And, because circuit training provides a more efficient workout, you might actually spend less time at the gym!

 Second, muscle burns about three times more calories than fat.
 Think of your body as a furnace; your muscles are the burners.
 When you increase muscle tone, you add more burners to the furnace, which causes you to burn fat more efficiently.
 This equates to lost pounds.